Krnds/stockmarket-email-notifier/README.md

 Tired of checking up your index funds ? 📈

-This is a straighforward app to send automatic emails about index funds price variations.
+This is a straightforward app to send automatic emails about index funds price variations.
 It will send a mail about today's index fund price (max and low) and the minimum price within the last 30 days.

 🧑🏼‍🍳 Using Java 17, SpringBoot, JavaMail and OKHTTP client.

 ## 1. Before using 🛠️

 First, set your own API credentials (host and password).
-I personally chose [Yahoo finance API](https://rapidapi.com/asepscareer/api/yahoo-finance97/) from RapidAPI.
-Once you've suscribed, put all your personal infos in a properties file, like this (the host is set up for gmail)
+I personally chose [Yahoo finance API](https://rapidapi.com/sparior/api/yahoo-finance15) from RapidAPI.
+Once you've subscribed, write all your personal info in a properties file, like this (the host is set up for gmail)

 ```yaml
 spring: